How to Spend Your Gems in Archero

 - Common Spirit: 80 gems

-I will also reference the desire to use 6 total items as "1-1-2-2" which is 1 weapon, 1 armor, 2 rings, 2 spirits.
-Generally you only use a subset of the total items available and getting gear pieces for items you do not use is considered waste.
-For example, I only use a Death Scythe so buying a Brave Bow is completely useless.
+I will also reference the desire to use 6 total items as "1-1-2-2," which is 1 weapon, 1 armor, 2 rings, and 2 spirits.
+Generally, you only use a subset of the total items available, and getting gear pieces for items you do not use is considered waste.
+For example, I only use a Death Scythe, so buying a Brave Bow is completely useless.
 Using these as anchors, you get the following values from each spending option: